 In terms of Klon Clones, these all nail the tone.
 It comes down to your budget and what you can personally justify.
 If you have your heart set on the Soul Food, then maybe consider the Caline Pegasus.
 Value for money wise, the Caline kills the Soul Food, and it’s also a better-made pedal than the EHX.

 Another strong addition is the Wampler Tumnus Klon clone.
 I would highly suggest this pedal if the size is of concern.
 In terms of a well made USA produced pedal, the Chellee is hard to beat.
 It nails the tones of the Klon and also adds a little bit extra in there.

 Is the Klon KTR still being produced?

-Many guitarists might not be able to also justify how expensive the original Klon Centaur is on the used market and I totally agree.
+Many guitarists might not be able to also justify how expensive the original Klon Centaur is on the used market, and I agree.
 Spending more money on a pedal than a guitar or amplifier makes no sense.

 I hope this list has been helpful.
 I put a lot of time and effort into this post, so please share it on Twitter or Facebook if you found it valuable.